-Growing a Greener World® is an award-winning TV show appearing on national Public Television that features organic gardening, green living and farm-to-table food.
+Growing a Greener World® (GGWTV) is an Emmy Award-winning TV show appearing on national Public Television that features organic gardening, green living and sustainable land management.
 Each episode focuses on compelling and inspirational people making a positive impact on the planet through gardening and shares DIY information that we can all use at home.
-Currently in it’s sixth season, this gardening series covers everything from edible gardening, urban homesteading and hobby farming to seasonal cooking, canning and preserving the harvest.
+Currently in its 12th season, this gardening series covers everything from edible gardening to urban homesteading and hobby farming.